 Honesty is always the best policy, but try not to be too honest.
 You may be applying because of the fantastic benefits and excellent pay — both valid reasons — but this kind of honesty doesn’t generally go over well in an interview.

 How to answer: Explain what drew you to the role in the first place.
 The company’s mission?
 The excitement of building a new product?
 Talk about the job, the company, and what you’re looking forward to accomplishing.

 Get prepped for your job interview with this free course from Bryan Cave Leighton Paisner.
 Learn how to tackle video interviews and talk about the impact of your skills.

 Skills you’ll build: Communication, organization, attention to detail, public speaking, time management

 5. What are your salary expectations?

-Keep your experience, skills, and education in mind when deciding on your expected salary.
+Keep your experience, skills, and education in mind.
 “An experienced applicant should ask for a salary on the higher end of that range and less experienced applicants on the lower,” says Archie Payne, president of CalTek Staffing.